Galf7/CS-776-ICAGA/README.md

-# CS-776-ICAGA
-Interactive Cellular Automata Genetic Algorithm
+# Interactive Cellular Automata Genetic Algorithm
+By: Chad Adams and Hirav Parekh

+An experiment in the effectiveness of and interactive genetic algorithm used to evolve cellular automata for the purpose of generating mazes